F-I-D-O/Manuals/manuals/Programming/Python/Pandas Manual.md

 1. The custom function is applied to each group.
 1. The results are combined into a single dataframe.

 In other words, the custom function only sees the dataframe/series representing the group, not the whole dataframe/series.
-The grouping and compining aggreate results is done by the `apply` function.
+The grouping and combining aggreate results is done by the `apply` function.